HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES * SITE MAP

 Are Beagles Hard To Train?
 No.

-It's not easy, but it's well worth the effort!
+Successful training isn't instant, but it's well worth the effort!

-We also know of a beagle that warns its owner of impending seizures.
-So, training a beagle is not only "do-able," but they can perform high-importance jobs!
+So, training a beagle is definitely "do-able," and they can perform high-importance jobs!

-Training is very important for all puppies, and that includes more than just potty training.
-Showing your puppy that you are the leader of your pack is urgent to prevent your puppy from wandering away and getting lost or stolen.
-Solid training can help prevent damage to your home.
-Training makes your puppy happier...yes, happier!
+• Training makes your puppy happier...yes, happier!
 All intelligent animals want to feel as though they fit in.
 Training gives puppies a sense of accomplishment and comfort in knowing where they fit in to the family "pack."
+And honestly, they should not be allowed to be the "alpha" or lead of the pack.
+That isn't good for ANY dog.

 Some thoughts to consider from the beginning: